 This trial is part of a larger platform study called myeloMATCH > Find out more.

-The purpose of this study is to find out if addition of a new oral drug to the usual treatment will lower the chance of your primary central nervous system lymphoma (PCNSL) growing or spreading.
+The purpose of this study is to find out if the addition of a new oral drug to the usual treatment will lower the chance of your primary central nervous system lymphoma (PCNSL) growing or spreading.

 This trial is the first step in joining a large research study called myeloMATCH.